cytoscape/cytoscape-manual/docs/Styles.md

     Now the important nodes in the network (nodes with high [betweenness centrality](http://en.wikipedia.org/wiki/Betweenness_centrality))
-    are annotated with the icon:
+    are annotated with the exclamation mark icon:

     ![](_static/images/Styles/CustomGraphicsNodes2_310.png)